oseogbe/oseogbe/README.md

 - 👀 I’m interested in remote jobs that require PHP/Laravel, Python/Django, Vue js and DevOps skillsets.
 - 🌱 I’m currently learning Django, Vue3 and Docker.
 - 💞️ I’m looking to collaborate on blockchain technology and similar financial-related technologies.
-- 📫 You can reach me via email at therealnylat@gmail.com.
+- 📫 You can reach me via my email at therealnylat@gmail.com.

 <!---
 oseogbe/oseogbe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.